In this post you can view our honest reviews of the following Vision Grills Kamados:

 If you’ve ever stored a grill outside, you know what a benefit a grill cover can be.
 If you live in an area that has any amount of wind, you’ll appreciate the velcro straps that are sewn onto the bottom of the cover.
 Vision Grills Classic Diamond Cut provides additional protection with two locking casters on the wheels.

 We’ve owned grills where our neighbors will call saying they found our grill cover in the yard 5 houses away, and they’re always the covers without any kind of velcro or tie down.
 (Or when we forgot to fasten the straps.)
-Vision does it right by including a cover that’s actually useful with this grill.
+Vision does it right by including a cover that’s actually useful and easy to control with this grill.

 The primary competitors of the diamond cut b-series are the Louisiana Grills K24, the large Big Green Egg and the Kamado Joe Classic ii.

-In the chart below, we will directly compare the stats of each grill so you can see how similar in form and function these grills are.
+In the chart below, we will directly compare the stats of each grill so you can see how similar the construction of these grills are in form and function.

 Big Green Egg Large